batermj/data_sciences_campaign/DeepLearning/Top_10K_Papers_List.md

 + [ ] [Causal Analysis] Causal analysis with PyMC: Answering "What If?" with the new do operator, https://www.pymc-labs.io/blog-posts/causal-analysis-with-pymc-answering-what-if-with-the-new-do-operator/
 + [ ] [Biases] The No Free Lunch Theorem, Kolmogorov Complexity, and the Role of Inductive Biases in Machine Learning, https://arxiv.org/abs/2304.05366
 + [ ] [Biases] The Cognitive Biases Compendium: Explore over 150 Cognitive Biases (with examples) to make better decisions, think critically, solve problems effectively, ... accurately.
 (Arificial Intelligence Book 2) Kindle Edition by Murat Durmus (Author)
++ [ ] [Labels] Labels are not necessary: Assessing peer-review helpfulness using domain adaptation based on self-training, https://aclanthology.org/2023.bea-1.15/
 + [ ] [MLOps] What's New in WebGPU (Chrome 116), https://developer.chrome.com/blog/new-in-webgpu-116/
 + [ ] [MLOps] How to break a model in 20 days.
 A tutorial on production model analytics, https://www.evidentlyai.com/blog/tutorial-1-model-analytics-in-production
 + [ ] [MLOps] To retrain, or not to retrain?
 Let's get analytical about ML model updates, https://www.evidentlyai.com/blog/retrain-or-not-retrain